Coral Bells (Heuchera) Care Guide

 Heuchera Bronze Beauty

-Coral Bells should be watered when the soil around the roots is 1.5 to 2 inches dry.
-In hot, dry weather, this may take a few days.
-While in cloudy weather, the soil can remain wet for several weeks.
+Water Coral Bells when the top 1–2 inches of soil around the roots feel dry.
+In hot, dry weather, this may happen in just a few days, while in cool or cloudy conditions, the soil may stay moist for several weeks.
+Always check the soil before watering to avoid overwatering.

-Avoid watering too often or with too much water, as this can lead to root or stem rot.
+Avoid watering too frequently or giving too much water at once, as this can cause root and stem rot.

 Read more: How Much Should I Water Coral Bells?

-The best form of fertilizer is slow-release pellets.
-The longer they work, the better.
-Always follow the manufacturer’s recommendations and apply only the specified amount of fertilizer.
-As a result, the plant will be nourished throughout the growing season.
+The best option is slow-release pellets — the longer they release nutrients, the better.
+Always follow the manufacturer’s instructions and apply only the recommended amount.

 Read more: What Is The Best Fertilizer For Coral Bells?